 "Stanene could increase the speed and lower the power needs of future generations of computer chips, if our prediction is confirmed by experiments that are underway in several laboratories around the world," said the team leader, Shoucheng Zhang, a physics professor at Stanford and the Stanford Institute for Materials and Energy Sciences (SIMES), a joint institute with SLAC.
 The Path to Stanene Ultimately a Substitute for Silicon?
 How organic magnets grow in a thin film.
 (Phys.org) —Development of organic single molecule magnets opens a great many of applications for magnetic materials and new memory technologies.

 Organic magnets are lighter, more flexible and less energy intensive in production than conventional magnets.
-Scientists from the laboratory of Dr. Evidence of magnetic superatoms could open doors to new spin electronics.
+Scientists from the laboratory of Dr. Benedetta Casu and Professor Thomas Chassé at the Institute of Physical and Theoretical Chemistry of the University of Tübingen have established together with colleagues of the University of Florence a first step on the road to new applications for organic magnets: Their controlled deposition in a thin film.
+Purely organic magnets are chemical compounds based on carbon, they are not comprised of classic magnetic elements like iron.
+To be precise, these organic compounds are paramagnetic, exhibiting their magnetic character only as long as they are near a magnetic field.
+Explore further: Microgel-based thermoresponsive membranes for water filtration.
+Evidence of magnetic superatoms could open doors to new spin electronics.
 (Phys.org) —Scientists have found evidence for the existence of magnetic superatoms—small, compact clusters of atoms whose electrons occupy a set of orbitals around the entire cluster rather than around the individual atoms.